medtorch/Q-Aid-Motivation/README.md

 ### Tudor

-* first technical project made with my older brother <3.
-* sharpened my computer vision and communication skills.
-* had fun
+This hackathon has been a source of valuable lessons and great achievements, the ones that I am most proud of are: made progress towards solving a real-world hard problem, managed to sharpen my communication and computer vision skills, made my first technical project with my older brother. <3

 ### Andrei